Arduino-CI/arduino_ci/README.md

 ## Quick Start

+### You Need Your Arduino Library

-For a fairly minimal practical example that you can copy from, see [the `Arduino-CI/Blink` repository](https://github.com/Arduino-CI/Blink).
+For a fairly minimal practical example of a unit-testable library repo that you can copy from, see [the `Arduino-CI/Blink` repository](https://github.com/Arduino-CI/Blink).

-The complete set of C++ unit tests for the `arduino_ci` library itself are in the [SampleProjects/TestSomething](SampleProjects/TestSomething) project.
-The [test files](SampleProjects/TestSomething/test/) are named after the type of feature being tested.
+> Note: The `SampleProjects` directory you see within _this_ repo contains tests for validing the `arduino_ci` framework itself, and due to that coupling will not be helpful to duplicate.
+That said, the [SampleProjects/TestSomething](SampleProjects/TestSomething) project contains [test files](SampleProjects/TestSomething/test/) (each named after the type of feature being tested) that may be illustrative of testing strategy and capabilities _on an individual basis_.

-> Arduino expects all libraries to be in a specific `Arduino/libraries` directory on your system.
+Arduino expects all libraries to be in a specific `Arduino/libraries` directory on your system.
 If your library is elsewhere, `arduino_ci` will _automatically_ create a symbolic link in the `libraries` directory that points to the directory of the project being tested.
-This simplifieds working with project dependencies, but **it can have unintended consequences on Windows systems** because [in some cases deleting a folder that contains a symbolic link to another folder can cause the _entire linked folder_ to be removed instead of just the link itself](https://superuser.com/a/306618).
+This simplifieds working with project dependencies, but **it can have unintended consequences on Windows systems**.

->
-> If you use a Windows system **it is recommended that you only run `arduino_ci` from project directories that are already inside the `libraries` directory**
+> If you use a Windows system **it is recommended that you only run `arduino_ci` from project directories that are already inside the `libraries` directory** because [in some cases deleting a folder that contains a symbolic link to another folder can cause the _entire linked folder_ to be removed instead of just the link itself](https://superuser.com/a/306618).

 ### You Need Ruby and Bundler

-You'll need Ruby version 2.2 or higher, and to `gem install bundler` if it's not already there.
+You'll need Ruby version 2.5 or higher, and to `gem install bundler` if it's not already there.

 ### You Need A Compiler (`g++`)